These 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.

-It is not known if the reason for this is because less serious dieters weigh themselves less often, or if after losing weight dieters who plateau or reach their goal stop monitoring their weight.
+It is not known if the reason for this is because less committed dieters weigh themselves less often.
+Or, if after losing weight dieters who plateau or reach their goal stop monitoring their weight.

-5) Eat more fruit, vegetables, cereals, and whole grains
+5) Eat lean protein, fruit, vegetables, whole grains, and healthy oils